tobibechtold/openkicker/README.md

 ## Openkicker
-Track your Foosball games in this handy app
+Track your Foosball games in this multi-platform app for iOS and Android

 ## Quickstart for developers
 * Clone